exyte/LiquidSwipe/README.md

 ## Acknowledgements

-Many thanks to [Cuberto team](https://github.com/Cuberto/liquid-swipe) for the inspiration.
+Many thanks to [Cuberto team](https://github.com/Cuberto/liquid-swipe) for their beautiful original work that we recreated with SwiftUI.